slsa-framework/slsa-proposals/0004/README.md

         -  A policy evaluator may limit the maximum SLSA level depending on the builder identity or other context.

-    -  The package was built from the repository [https://example.com/path/to/foo](https://example.com/path/to/foo).
+    -  The package was built from the source repository [https://example.com/path/to/foo](https://example.com/path/to/foo).

 -  Other provenance claims may be relevant for specific use cases.